-The main branch of teaching and research activities of the department is oriented to process control, optimal control, identification and modeling of systems, industrial automation, and on the development of software packages for intelligent control systems.
-Second branch is devoted to information technologies, data management, and programming.
+The main branch of teaching and research activities of the department is oriented towards process control, optimization-based control design, identification and modeling of dynamical systems, industrial automation, and on the development of software packages for intelligent control systems.
+The second branch is devoted to information technologies, data management, and programming.